svntax/godot-diffusion/README.md

 # godot-diffusion
-Run Stable Diffusion directly within Godot.
+Run diffusion models directly within Godot.

 ## Setup
 This project is made with Godot 4.3 and uses the GDExtension plugin [py4godot](https://github.com/niklas2902/py4godot) for running Python.